resque/resque/README.markdown

 not doing, what queues you're using, what's in those queues, provides general usage stats, and helps you track failures.

+Resque now supports Ruby 2.1.10 and above.
+Any future updates will not be guaranteed to work without defects on any Rubies older than 2.1.10.

 The Blog Post
 -------------